Do You Really Need Prebiotics?

-Wipe out your microbiome with a dose of antibiotics (which literally means “against life”), and bacteria like streptococcus can waltz right in and multiply, unchecked.
-If that same strep bacteria tried to make its home in a healthy gut, it’d be attacked–and usually destroyed–by your friendly neighborhood flora.
+If you wipe out your microbiome with a dose of antibiotics (which literally means “against life”), bacteria like streptococcus can waltz right in and multiply, unchecked.
+If that same strep bacteria tried to make its home in a healthy gut, it’d be attacked (and probably destroyed) by your friendly neighborhood flora.

 Prebiotics, on the other hand, aren’t alive.
 They’re the specific fuel (fermentable dietary fiber) your gut flora uses to stay healthy,5 multiply in number, and produce those critical short-chain fatty acids.